 ASHEVILLE, N.C., Oct.
-29, 2013 (GLOBE NEWSWIRE) -- HomeTrust Bancshares, Inc. (Nasdaq:HTBI) (Company), the holding company of HomeTrust Bank, today announced preliminary net income of $3.3 million for the first quarter of fiscal year 2014, compared to $1.2 million for the same period a year ago.
-The increase in net income for the first quarter of fiscal 2014 was primarily a result of a $2.3 million recovery from the allowance for loan losses and a $1.5 million decline in non-interest expense, including a $906,000 decrease in real estate owned ("REO")-related expenses.
-The increase in net income was partially offset by a $2.8 million increase in income tax expense, which includes a nonrecurring $962,000 charge related to the decline in value of our deferred tax assets based on recent decreases in North Carolina's state corporate tax rates.
-On a basic and diluted per share basis, the Company earned $0.17 per share in the first quarter of fiscal 2014, compared to $0.06 per share in the first quarter of fiscal 2013.
+29, 2014 (GLOBE NEWSWIRE) -- HomeTrust Bancshares, Inc. (Nasdaq:HTBI) (Company), the holding company of HomeTrust Bank, N.A., today announced preliminary net income of $2.3 million for the first quarter of fiscal year 2015, compared to $3.3 million for the same period a year ago.
+The decrease in net income for the first quarter of fiscal 2015 was primarily the result of a $2.1 million decrease in the recovery for loan losses and a $1.2 million increase in merger expenses related to the acquisitions of Jefferson Bancshares, Inc. ("Jefferson"), Bank of Commerce and our pending acquisition of ten branch banking operations from Bank of America.
+In addition, during the first quarter of fiscal 2014, the Company recorded a nonrecurring $962,000 charge related to the decline in value of our deferred tax assets based on decreases in North Carolina's state corporate tax rates.
+On a basic and diluted per share basis, the Company earned $0.12 per share in the first quarter of fiscal 2015, compared to $0.17 per share in the first quarter of fiscal 2014.

 Income Statement Review

-The Company's income tax expense was $2.7 million for the three months ended September 30, 2013, an increase of $2.8 million compared to the $183,000 income tax benefit for the three months ended September 30, 2012.
-This increase was due to higher income before income taxes as well as a nonrecurring $962,000 charge to tax expense for the decrease in the value of our deferred tax assets based on recently enacted decreases in North Carolina's state corporate tax rates over the next two years.
-Beginning January 1, 2014, North Carolina's corporate tax rate will be reduced from 6.9% to 6.0% in 2014 and to 5.0% in 2015 with further reductions to 3.0% in 2017 possible in the event certain state revenue triggers are achieved.
-The Company's effective income tax rate for the quarter ended September 30, 2013 was 44.5%.
+The Company's income tax expense was $866,000 for the three months ended September 30, 2014, a decrease of $1.8 million compared to the $2.7 million income tax expense for the three months ended September 30, 2013.
+This decrease was due to lower income before income taxes, as well as a nonrecurring $962,000 charge incurred in the first quarter of fiscal 2014 related to the decline in value of our deferred tax assets based on decreases in North Carolina's state corporate tax rates.
+Beginning January 1, 2014, North Carolina's corporate tax rate was reduced from 6.9% to 6.0% and to 5.0% in 2015 with additional reductions to 3.0% in 2017 possible in the event certain state revenue triggers are achieved.
+The Company's effective income tax rate for the quarter ended September 30, 2014 was 27.7%.

 Balance Sheet Review